int-index/ghc-proposals/proposals/0281-visible-forall.rst

 Syntax
 ~~~~~~

-1. Extend the term syntax with several constructs that
+1. Extend the term syntax (expressions and patterns) with several constructs
-   previously could only occur at the type level:
+   that previously could only occur at the type level:

    * Function arrows: ``a -> b``
    * Multiplicity-polymorphic function arrows: ``a %m -> b`` (under ``-XLinearTypes``)